cdevents/spec/continuous-deployment-pipeline-events.md

 ### `service rolledback`

-This event represents an existing of a service that has been rolledback to a previous version
+This event represents an existing instance of a service that has been rolled back to a previous version

 - Event Type: __`dev.cdevents.service.rolledback`__
 - Predicate: rolledback